auth0/docs/articles/appliance/critical-issue.md

 ## Special procedures for critical issues impacting production applications for PSaaS Appliance customers

-PSaaS Appliance customers should use the [Auth0 Support Center](${env.DOMAIN_URL_SUPPORT}) as a primary method of logging a critical support issue.
-As part of the onboarding procedure a cloud account should be created that gives administrators the possibility to log in to Support Center and create new tickets.
+PSaaS Appliance customers should use the [Auth0 Support Center](${env.DOMAIN_URL_SUPPORT}) to log a critical (urgent) production support issue.
+As part of the onboarding procedure a cloud account is created that gives administrators the possibility to log in to Support Center and create new tickets.
 Set the ticket severity to **Urgent** if you need an immediate response.

 ::: note
 Using Support Center requires a cloud account setup.
 If you are unsure about this, please try logging in at the [Auth0 Support Center](${env.DOMAIN_URL_SUPPORT}) or check with your Auth0 Customer Success Manager.
 :::

-As a secondary point of escalation, PSaaS Appliance customers can also send an email to `productionoutage@auth0.com` to log a critical support issue. *Note that this should only be a secondary escalation point, as a ticket created in Support Center provides a more reliable way to identify the customer having the problem and interact with the user.*

 ### To log a critical support issue in Support Center